7 Best Strat Pickups (2023) That Enhance Tone

 This set of active pickups offers a strat tone without the hum and comes preloaded in a white pickguard for easy installation.
 If you want a single coil sound but what to do away with the noise, this is a good option.

-The Fishman Fluence Loaded Pickguard active single coil set features classic strat tone minus the noise and inductance issues.
-This is done via active electronics that require a power source (Fluence rechargeable battery pack or 9 Volt battery).
+The Fishman Fluence Loaded Pickguard active single-coil set features classic Strat tone minus the noise and inductance issues.
+This is done via active electronics that require a power source (Fluence rechargeable battery pack or 9-volt battery).

 Moving on, we added some distortion to test out these pickups.
 Position 2 provided a really killer sound for blues, especially with voice two engaged.
 We got plenty of sustain, a balanced voice, and great responsiveness, but no hum.

 Position 1 and 5 also sounded really good with heavier distortion.
-The tone was classic strat in voice 1 but a bit more modern and aggressive for voice 2, which was fantastic for a current rock sound.
+The tone was classic Strat in voice 1 but a bit more modern and aggressive for voice 2, which was fantastic for a current rock sound.

-Stratocasters type guitars can have different types of pickups as well as different configurations
+Stratocaster-type guitars can have different types of pickups as well as different configurations

 Single Coils

-Single coil pickups have a unique tone and flavor that many players prefer.
+Single-coil pickups have a unique tone and flavor that many players prefer.
 They feature a bright and twangy tone, with a superior high-frequency response.
-These pickups are responsible for the sound of guitars in the early days of electric guitar music, particularly in rock n roll and blues.
+These pickups are responsible for the sound of guitars in the early days of electric guitar music, particularly in rock ‘n’ roll and blues.

 These types of pickups are designed with thousands of copper windings around a single coil.
 Their construction features individual magnets corresponding to each string or a single bar magnet that covers all six strings.